neely/neely.github.io/_posts/2023-10-04-BlueSkyWeek2.md

 ---
 layout: post
-title:  Bluesky Week 2 - here for good
+title:  Bluesci Week 2 - here for good
 categories: [social media, Twitter, SciTwitter, ProteomicSky, TeamMassSpec]
 excerpt: To no one who should care, I am fine moving over to Bluesky as my daily driver
 ---